MohdRas/kubernetes/README.md

 - **curl http://192.168.1.2:30008**
 - it uses **Random algorithm , sessioninfinity=yes** for the purpose of **selection of PODs to forward request to**.
 - **istio & LinkerD** is also used for load balancing.
-- **one POD per node, multiple PODs per node, multiple PODs across multiple nodes, same SERVICE definition will work, no additional setup needed**.
+- **one POD per node, multiple PODs per node, multiple PODs across multiple node, same SERVICE definition will work, no additional setup needed**.